-12.4 Survey & Certification procedure
+12.5 Survey & Certification procedure

-12.4.1 The owner or operator will apply as appropriate to the Flag State (or Recognised Organisation, as deemed suitable by the national maritime Administration) for survey & certification.
-Copies of the certificates should be held in the company and/or owner offices and available in hardcopy or electronically on demand.
+12.5.1 The owner or operator will apply as appropriate to the Flag State (or RO or Certifying Authority, as deemed suitable by the National maritime administration) for any mandatory survey & certification.
+Copies of the certificates should be held in the company and/or owner offices and should be available in hardcopy or electronically on demand.

-12.5 Survey Procedures
+12.6 Survey Procedures

-- 12.5.1 Examination of the MASS for certification purposes will as far as possible follow the regime adopted for ships of similar type, in terms of periodicity and content of survey. - 12.5.2 Surveys will be conducted by Recognised Organisations as approved by the Flag State administration.
+- 12.6.1 Examination of the MASS for certification purposes will as far as possible follow the regime adopted for ships of similar type, in terms of periodicity and content of survey. - 12.6.2 Surveys will be conducted by ROs or Certifying Authorities as approved by the Flag State administration.

-12.6 Maintenance Procedures and Records
+12.7 Maintenance Procedures and Records

-- 12.6.1 All MASS should be provided with a recommended maintenance schedule from the designer / manufacturer. - 12.6.2 Configuration control of maintenance procedures and maintenance records should be assured as part of the Safety Management System and procedures for the operator.
+- 12.7.1 All MASS should be provided with a recommended maintenance schedule from the designer / manufacturer. - 12.7.2 Configuration control of maintenance procedures and maintenance records should be assured as part of the Safety Management System and procedures for the operator.

-12.7 Responsibilities for records keeping
+12.8 Responsibilities for record keeping

-- 12.7.1 Survey & maintenance records should be kept up to date by the operator and be readily accessible. - 12.7.2 MASS should carry a marking which identifies contact details for examination/inspection of records by the Flag Administration.
+12.8.1 Survey & maintenance records should be kept up to date by the operator and be readily accessible.